tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - If you must begin raising money from partners, start with people who don't care as much about your real estate investing experience since they know your character from other parts of your life.
 You can borrow someone's expertise by hiring a more experienced investor, or you can demonstrate your own abilities by creating a PowerPoint presentation or an investor packet that outlines your qualifications and the specifics of the deal.

 - Money partnerships can be either equity or debt, depending on the preferences of the partners.
 Always check with your partners to discover what kind of partnership they prefer.

-- Finding a financial partner is another way to get into real estate investing.
-You'll need to demonstrate that you have the Knowledge, Integrity, and Tactic to pull off a deal, as well as the Experience to justify their risk.
+- it will be hard to find a partner unless you can demonstrate you can fly a KITE: the knowledge to pull off the deal, the Integrity to uphold your side of partnership, the Tactics to make the deal work, and the experience needed to justify their risk.

 - investing in real estate with partners to avoid large amount of money upfront